 Powerful Tools Workshops are also available for grandparents caring for grandchildren.
 Grandparents develop tools to care for themselves while caring for children.

-A 9-member Disability Services Advisory Council (DSAC) and a 17-member Senior Advisory Council (SAC) appointed by the RVCOG Board of Directors, assist in planning and advocacy.
+An 11-member Disability Services Advisory Council (DSAC) and up to 21-member Senior Advisory Council (SAC) appointed by the RVCOG Board of Directors, assist in planning and advocacy.

 The Councils provide advice and assist with new program development and service implementation to meet the needs of seniors and people with disabilities, are advocates and sources of information to the community and advise on key issues and emerging trends affecting seniors and people with disabilities.